-JoyoKanjiKai content is free to all.
-If you make a purchase through referral links on our site, we earn a commission (learn more).
+JoyoKanjiKai content is free to read.
+If you make a purchase through referral links on our site, we may earn a commission (learn more).

-Here’s a few examples of そうになる in action:
+Here’s a few examples of 〜そうになる in action:

 • 彼は本を読んでいるところを妻が見て、怒りそうになった。 (Kare wa hon o yonde iru tokoro o tsuma ga mite, ikari sō ni natta. / His wife saw him reading a book and was about to become angry.)
 In this sentence, the husband was reading a book, and the wife saw him doing so.
-As a result of this action, the wife looked like she was about to become angry, and the phrase “そうになる” describes the result of the wife seeing the husband reading a book.
+As a result of this action, the wife looked like she was about to become angry, and the phrase “〜そうになる” describes the result of the wife seeing the husband reading a book.

 • 彼女は、私の言ったことを聞いて、驚きそうになった。 (Kanojo wa, watashi no itta koto o kiite, odoro ki sō ni natta. / She listened to what I said and seemed surprised.)